 Mattress size isn’t the only factor to consider when purchasing a new mattress.

 Your decision may depend on your firmness and sleeping position preferences.
 Your doctor or sleep specialist may recommend a particular type of mattress if you experience chronic pain or regularly have trouble sleeping.

 Mattresses offer plenty of features beyond firmness — such as cooling layers, motion isolation, edge support, and zoned support — so look for the ones you consider most important as you shop.

 If you have back pain, you might want a mattress with pressure-relief technology, for example.

 With many newer mattresses, you might not need a box spring, but you’ll still need something to put your mattress on.

 Many warranties require you to place your bed on a specific type of foundation, such as a box spring or platform, so check yours to be sure the frame you have will work.

 If the total height of your mattress is more than 14 inches, you’ll need deep-pocket sheets, so that’s something to consider if you opt for an added pillow top or mattress pad.

-In a perfect world, the products you purchase would always work exactly as intended.
-In reality, that’s not always the case, so you want the next best thing: retailers that stand by their products and make the return process as hassle-free as possible.
+In a perfect world, the products you purchase will always work exactly as intended.
+In reality, that’s not always the case.
+So, you want the next best thing: Retailers that stand by their products and make the return process as hassle-free as possible.

 Mattresses are a big investment.
 You can’t know how you’ll feel about yours until you sleep on it, so make your purchase from companies that offer home trials and lengthy warranties whenever possible.